-Beat insomnia with these tips from the Department of Psychiatry at Singapore General Hospital to sleep better.
+Beat insomnia with these tips for sleeping better from the Sleep Disorders Clinic at Singapore General Hospital (SGH).

 Sleep well with good sleeping habits.